 (D) the Applicant elects to restrict an additional 10 percent of the proposed low income Units for households at or below 30 percent of AMGI.
 These Units must be in addition to Units required under any other provision of this chapter, or required under any other funding source from the Multifamily Direct Loan program; or

-(E) the Development is not an Elderly Development and is not located in a QCT that is in an area covered by a concerted revitalization plan.
+(E) the Development is in an area covered by a concerted revitalization plan , is not an Elderly Development, and is not located in a QCT.
 A Development will be considered to be in an area covered by a concerted revitalization plan if it is eligible for and elects points under §11.9(d)(7) of this chapter.

 §11.5.
 Competitive HTC Set-Asides. (§2306.111(d)) This section identifies the statutorily-mandated set-asides which the Department is required to administer.
 An Applicant may elect to compete in each of the set-asides for which the proposed Development qualifies.
 In order to be eligible to compete in the Set-Aside, the Application must meet the requirements of the Set-Aside as of the Full Application Delivery Date.
 Election to compete in a Set-Aside does not constitute eligibility to compete in the Set-Aside, and Applicants who are ultimately deemed not to qualify to compete in the Set-Aside will be considered not to be participating in the Set-Aside for purposes of qualifying for points under §11.9(3) of this chapter (related to Pre-Application Participation).
+Commitments of competitive HTCs issued by the Board in the current program year will be applied to each set-aside, Rural regional allocation, Urban regional allocation, and/or USDA set-aside for the current Application round as appropriate.

-(1) Nonprofit Set-Aside. (§2306.6729 and §2306.6706(b)) At least 10 percent of the State Housing Credit Ceiling for each calendar year shall be allocated to Qualified Nonprofit Developments which meet the requirements of §42(h)(5) of the Code and Tex Gov't Code, §2306.6729 and §2306.6706(b).
-Qualified Nonprofit Organizations must have the controlling interest in the Development Owner applying for this set-aside (e.g., greater than 50 percent ownership in the General Partner).
+(1) Nonprofit Set-Aside. (§2306.6729 and §2306.6706(b)) At least 10 percent of the State Housing Credit Ceiling for each calendar year shall be allocated to Qualified Nonprofit Developments which meet the requirements of §42(h)(5) of the Code and Tex.
+Gov't Code §2306.6729 and §2306.6706(b).
+Qualified Nonprofit Organizations must have the controlling interest in the Development Owner applying for this set-aside (i.e., greater than 50 percent ownership in the General Partner).
 If the Application is filed on behalf of a limited partnership, the Qualified Nonprofit Organization must be the Managing General Partner.
 If the Application is filed on behalf of a limited liability company, the Qualified Nonprofit Organization must be the controlling Managing Member.
 Additionally, for Qualified Nonprofit Development in the Nonprofit Set-Aside the nonprofit entity or its nonprofit Affiliate or subsidiary must be the Developer or a co-Developer as evidenced in the development agreement.
 An Applicant that meets the requirements to be in the Qualified Nonprofit Set-Aside is deemed to be applying under that set-aside unless their Application specifically includes an affirmative election to not be treated under that set-aside and a certification that they do not expect to receive a benefit in the allocation of tax credits as a result of being affiliated with a nonprofit.
 The Department reserves the right to request a change in this election and/or not recommend credits for those unwilling to change elections if insufficient Applications in the Nonprofit Set-Aside are received.
 Applicants may not use different organizations to satisfy the state and federal requirements of the set-aside.